koniarik/emlabcpp/README.md

 #### iterators/numeric.h

 Iterator that mimics real data container of sequence of numbers.
 The number is stored inside the iterator and when iterator is advanced, so is the internal value changed.
-Contains also functions like `range(from,to)` that creates a range from this iterators.
+Use functions like `range(from,to)` to creates a range from this iterators.

 ```cpp
 std::vector<int> vec_data;